kolibriBlitz/streamlit/llm_docs/bidi_components.md

 ### `on_{state_name}_change`

-!!!!
-CHANGED AND IMPLEMENTATION NEEDS TO BE UPDATED TO MATCH THIS !!!!

 - Any keyword argument whose name starts with on\_ will be treated as a callback function to call when the JS side calls setStateValue or setTriggerValue for that given event type.
 - This is accessible from the JS module as described in the documentation for the js argument.

 ### `args`

-!!!!
-CHANGED AND IMPLEMENTATION NEEDS TO BE UPDATED TO MATCH THIS !!!!

 - Arguments for on\_{state_name}\_change handlers

 ### `kwargs`

-!!!!
-CHANGED AND IMPLEMENTATION NEEDS TO BE UPDATED TO MATCH THIS !!!!

 - Keyword arguments for on\_{state_name}\_change handlers